 Sailing Through Chaos

-High-performance sailboats are not powered by belief.
+High-performance sailboats are not powered by plans.

-They are governed by laws.
+They are governed by the timeless laws of physics.

 The sea does not negotiate.
 Neither does physics.